madret/Observe/README.md

 ## 1. Host quickstart
 The Host Quick Start Integration is the simplest way to start monitoring your Linux and Windows endpoints in Observe.
 It is designed to quickly surface logs and metrics information in our Log and Metric explorers.
-The package uses the Observe Agent for Linux and Windows, and OpenTelemetry Collector with the Open Telemetry Host Metrics Receiver and the Open Telemetry File Log Receiver for MacOS to ship common logs and metrics from the host you wish to monitor.
+The package uses the **Observe Agent for Linux and Windows**, and **OpenTelemetry Collector [1]** with the Open Telemetry Host Metrics Receiver and the Open Telemetry File Log Receiver for MacOS to ship common logs and metrics from the host you wish to monitor.
 The install is designed to be simple and light weight to simplify the process.
 The instructions are located in a public git hub repository and are also provided (with pre-populated parameters to make it work for your Observe instance) within the Configuration panel of our UI based install for the app.